Health officials encourage taking precautions as COVID cases spike in region

 Death rate

-While COVID cases have jumped substantially in Cape Girardeau County, the death rate has not, said Russell.
+While COVID cases have jumped substantially in Cape Girardeau County, the death rate has not, Russell said.

 Comments